Jeffin03/RJ-Music-Store/README.md

 # **Note**

-*  This project is Not suitable for `commercial/real world` use, it is only for `Educational and Learning purposes` and can be used as `reference material` for School or College projects.
+*  This project is *not* suitable for `commercial/real world` use, it is only for `Educational and Learning purposes` and can be used as `reference material` for School or College projects.

+* Feel free to contribute to this project

+* Raise an issue for queries, or when you face any issue.

+* The databases are `not available currently`, so don't ask about them.
+It will be uploaded `soon`.